-After the game loads, an introductory sequence automatically begins, but it may be skipped by pressing .
+After the game loads, an introductory sequence automatically begins, but it may be skipped by pressing ESC.
 Then the main menu appears, listing four options:

-- · VIEW INTRODUCTION.
+- VIEW INTRODUCTION,

 - START NEW GAME,

-- · JOURNEY ONWARD, and
+- JOURNEY ONWARD, and

 - VIEW CREDITS.

-To select one of these options, single-click it with the mouse or use the arrow keys and press one creation or credits, press .
+To select one of these options, single-click it with the mouse or use the arrow keys and press ENTER.
+To exit the introduction, character creation or credits, press ESC.